w3ttr3y/Cert-Reorder/README.md

 While the ultimate goal would be to have the ability to list the certificates in an arbitrary order, this currently is not supported.
 Adding that functionality would be trivial, I had a perl script which would do just that, but the specific use case I wrote the script to solve, the certificates were always in CA, intermediate, server certificate and I needed them in the opposite order so I initially implemented a reversing operation `-r` and then later also  implemented an automatic option `-a`

+###Contributions
+This script is licensed under fairly liberal terms, so please feel free to use it and hopefully make your life easier.
+If you do find bugs, want to contribute new features, etc please fork it, make the change, and make a pull request.
+For simple changes, you can also e-mail me either a diff or a complete script if its not too big.

+###Splunk Compatability
+This script utilizes PyOpenSSL; the python bundled with Splunk includes this library, so it should be easy fairly easy to run.
+By default the script utilizes the standard python shebang line `#!/usr/bin/env python` which should invoke the systems version of python.
+It also includes an example on the third line of directly utilizing the python bundled with Splunk (assuming $SPLUNKHOME is /opt/splunk) `#!/opt/splunk/bin/python`  If you replace the first line with this, (assuming you modify /opt/splunk to point to your $SPLUNKHOME) then it should work.

 ##Usage

 To reverse the certificate order in the pen file: